ShrugalTayal/Deep-Learning-Perceptron-Training-Algorithm/README.md

 # Deep-Learning-Perceptron-Training-Algorithm
-Implement a Perceptron Training Algorithm from Scratch
+Implement a Perceptron Training Algorithm from scratch

 PTA updates weights when a mistake is made.